Think Film. Breathe Film. Live Film.

 Whether you’re an undergraduate, postgraduate, or professional looking for a specialised short course, we cover every filmmaking discipline from fiction to documentary-making.
 Recognised as a centre of excellence, we are reviewed by the Quality Assurance Agency for Higher Education, and partner with some of the most original and forward-thinking voices in the creative industry today.
 We work with some incredible talent and industry professionals, many of whom are members of our Advisory Board or Patrons, and who help us ensure our courses are current and industry-relevant.

-The success of our students is our proudest achievement.
-And we’re unique in being able to further their success by offering all our graduates a complimentary membership to our Filmmakers’ Club.
-It’s our emerging filmmakers' club with access to networking events, exclusive job lists and advice from some of the world’s greatest filmmakers.
+Our proudest achievement is the continued success of our students.
+We are delighted to say that over 95% of our diploma graduates are working in the industry within three months.
+And we’re unique in being able to nurture their on-going productions by offering our graduates membership of our Filmmakers’ Club, with access to networking events, exclusive job lists and advice from some of the world’s greatest filmmakers.

 We look forward to welcoming you to LFA.

 Roger Graef OBE, LFA Patron

 Roger Graef OBE is one of the UK’s leading documentary filmmakers.
 With a highly successful 50-year career as a director, producer and executive producer, multi-award-winning Graef has been responsible for over 160 documentaries that have explored a plethora of topics, including: the arts, architecture, business, city planning, comedy, criminal justice and science.